acastillodm/FuzzyDM/Readme.md

 # Fuzzy Dark Matter

-Repository with MCMCs, diagnostics, and proxies (velocity and density) for Fuzzy Dark Matter model confronting rotation curves of the Little Things
+Repository with MCMCs, diagnostics, and proxies (velocity and density) for Fuzzy Dark Matter model confronting rotation curves of the LITTLE THINGS
 Galaxies.